 Family Economics Writ Large

 Powerful currents have reshaped the structure of families over the last century.
-There has been (i) a dramatic drop in fertility and greater parental investment in children; (ii) a rise in married female labor-force participation; (iii) a significant decline in marriage and a rise in divorce; (iv) a higher degree of positive assortative mating; (v) more children living with a single mother; (vi) shifts in social norms governing premarital sex and married women's roles in the workplace.
+There has been (i) a dramatic drop in fertility and greater parental investment in children; (ii) a rise in married female labor-force participation; (iii) a decline in marriage and a rise in divorce; (iv) a higher degree of assortative mating; (v) more children living with a single mother; (vi) shifts in social norms governing premarital sex and married women's roles in the labor market.
 Macroeconomic models explaining these aggregate trends are surveyed.
-The relent-less flow of technological progress and its role in shaping family life are stressed.
+The relentless flow of technological progress and its role in shaping family life are stressed.

 JEL Classification: D1, E2, J1, O1, O4, Z1